Pest Control

 3. Setting up motion-activated lights

-4. Eliminating the minks food source altogether
+4. Eliminating the mink food source altogether

 5. Trapping and releasing the animals